Video.. A European country living the atmosphere of World War II

 They had earlier evacuated parts of the city, while stopping all traffic to secure the area while removing a 690 kilogram (1,500 lb) bomb of explosives.

-The officials said that the mine, which was first discovered last June, was at a location very close to the city and that it had to be moved away before emergency teams could carry out the orderly detonation.
+The officials said that the mine, which was first discovered last June, was at a location very close to the city and that it had to be moved away before emergency teams might carry out the orderly detonation.

 Leave a Comment